ICOnator/ICOnator-FAQ/README.md

 * Do I have to pass KYC to invest?
 * What kind of documentation should I prepare beforehand to the KYC process?
 * If I don't pass the KYC process, will I receive my tokens anyway?
+* When do I have to do the KYC?
+(Before, after?)
+* Who is your KYC provider?
 * How do I know if your ICO is worth investing in?
 * Is there any bounty program?
 * What is the hardcap and what is the total token supply?